StefFrustagli/the-italian-hangman-game/README.md

 ## Technologies used

-- [Python:](https://www.python.org) Hight-level programming language used.
+- [Python:](https://www.python.org) Hight-level programming language used for the creation of the game.
 - [PEP8](http://pep8online.com/) was used to check the code for PEP8 requirements.
+- [Code Beautify - Python Beautifier](https://codebeautify.org/python-formatter-beautifier) was used to format the code.
 - [Heroku: Cloud Application Platform](https://dashboard.heroku.com/apps) was used for the deployment.
 - [Git](https://git-scm.com/) was used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.
 - [GitHub](https://github.com/) was used as the repository for the project after being pushed from Git.